 Given enough juice left in the battery, you could also set the car to MAX eDrive mode which forces the car to run on electric power alone and only kicking in the combustion engine when the battery is almost depleted.
 Another setting is the SAVE eDrive mode where the car would save up its electric power for later use.

-Technically the car could recharge its battery by itself from empty though regenerative braking and coasting, but only up to 50% however (51% in my case), to encourage owners to charge their cars at an outlet to fully benefit from its plug-in hybrid potential.
-One trick is of course to never get your power percentage to go below 50% and then you could theoretically charge it up to 100% just by driving alone ( I didn’t manage attempt this).
+Technically the car could recharge its battery by itself from empty through regenerative braking and coasting, but only up to 50% however (51% in my case), to encourage owners to charge their cars at an outlet to fully benefit from its plug-in hybrid potential.
+One trick is of course to never get your power percentage to go below 50% and then you could theoretically charge it up to 100% just by driving alone (I didn’t manage to attempt this).
+Interestingly enough, the BMW 330e I tested on a later date allowed me to charge the car back up to well above 50% (nearly 90% in my case) from driving alone.

 Haven’t been back there since decades ago, we head towards my friend’s hometown and visited the Sungai Gabai waterfall he used to frequent as a kid.
 As expected, the route was mostly “kampung roads” with charming little towns in between.
 Development was limited and while many parts of the road were pretty well paved, the rest still felt like it was untouched and exactly how my friend remembered it as a kid.
 He was literally driving through memory lane.